AlcibiadesCleinias/hardhat-boilerplate-with-typescripted-contracts/README.md

 This project is intended to be used with the
-[Hardhat Beginners Tutorial](https://hardhat.org/tutorial), but you should be able to follow it by yourself by reading the README and exploring its `contracts`, `tests`, `scripts` and `frontend` directories.
+[Hardhat Beginners Tutorial](https://hardhat.org/tutorial), but you should be able to follow it by yourself by reading the README and exploring its `contracts`, `tests`, `scripts`, `tasks`, and `frontend` directories.

+# Feature

+This repository uses our recommended hardhat setup, by using our [`@nomicfoundation/hardhat-toolbox`](https://hardhat.org/hardhat-runner/plugins/nomicfoundation-hardhat-toolbox).
+When you use this plugin, you'll be able to:

+- Deploy and interact with your contracts using [ethers.js](https://docs.ethers.io/v5/) and the [`hardhat-ethers`](https://hardhat.org/hardhat-runner/plugins/nomiclabs-hardhat-ethers) plugin.
+- Test your contracts with [Mocha](https://mochajs.org/), [Chai](https://chaijs.com/) and our own [Hardhat Chai Matchers](https://hardhat.org/hardhat-chai-matchers) plugin.
+- Interact with Hardhat Network with our [Hardhat Network Helpers](https://hardhat.org/hardhat-network-helpers).
+- Verify the source code of your contracts with the [hardhat-etherscan](https://hardhat.org/hardhat-runner/plugins/nomiclabs-hardhat-etherscan) plugin.
+- Get metrics on the gas used by your contracts with the [hardhat-gas-reporter](https://github.com/cgewecke/hardhat-gas-reporter) plugin.
+- Measure your tests coverage with [solidity-coverage](https://github.com/sc-forks/solidity-coverage).

+This project also includes [a sample frontend/Dapp](./frontend), which uses [Create React App](https://github.com/facebook/create-react-app).

-# Additional Feature
+## Additional Feature
-Additional to the first example that discussed in [Hardhat Beginners Tutorial](https://hardhat.org/tutorial) mentioned above.
+Additionally, to the basic **Hardhat Boilerplate**:

-- [x] support env
+- [x] support env - thus, you could perform contract manipulation on different chains under different addresses.
-- [x] support ts
+- [x] support ts - thus, your frontend could use the typechain-types of the contracts, in moder TS env.
-- [x] deploy pkg ci
+- [x] deploy pkg ci - thus, you could scale your team work without missing concentration on contract development.
+- [x] npm package - as point above but mention exact NPM package registry (public).
-- [ ] migrate to pnpm
+- [ ] migrate to pnpm - thus, you spend less time and work with last upd of npm.
-- [x] npm package
-- [x] add ci tests
+- [x] add ci tests - thus, you show that you are concern about workable contract developments.
+- [x] demo TokenContractClient - thus, you as a "backend" developer prepare client API class for the frontend (api client class with accurate prepared methods, not raw contract calls).

-# Typechain-types for Contracts
+### Typechain-types for Contracts
-When typechain types integrated into Hardhat it allows you to use in hardhat scripts the next pattern:
+When typechain-types integrated into Hardhat it allows you to use this types in hardhat scripts the next pattern:

 ```typescript
 // E.g. inside scripts/deploy.ts.